Lookyloo/ScrapySplashWrapper/README.md

 # ScrapySplashWrapper
-A wrapper that uses scrappy and splash to crawl a website.
+A wrapper is uses for scrapy and splash to crawl a website.

 # Usage

-*Warning*: it requires a splash instance (docker is recommendended).
+*Warning*: it requires a splash instance (Here docker is recommendended).

 ```
 usage: scraper [-h] [-s SPLASH] -u URL [-d DEPTH] [-o OUTPUT] [-ua USERAGENT]